-The Problem
+The Challenge

-Retirement is not the end, it’s a new beginning
+not the end, it’s

 All transitions are followed by a period of disruption in which old routines, assumptions, and relationships change and new ones evolve.
 In sport, it seems that most organisations have not given the same attention to assisting athletes to move out of the organisational structure as they have when helping them move in.